spiral/docs/extension/code-style.md

 # Extensions - Code Style
-Spiral framework ships with an extension intended to unify the coding style across it's components and your applications.
+Spiral framework ships with an extension intended to unify the coding style across its components and your applications.
-The extension code style is based on strict [PSR-12](https://www.php-fig.org/psr/psr-12/) with no exceptions.
+The extension code style is based on a strict [PSR-12](https://www.php-fig.org/psr/psr-12/) with no exceptions.

 The extension repository: https://github.com/spiral/code-style